 Membership and Terms

-Nine voting members shall be appointed from the full-time faculty, in consultation with the Director of General Education, from the following units: CLAS (3), Arts (2), Business (1), Education (1), Health Sciences (1), and Library (1).
+Ten voting members shall be appointed from the full-time faculty, in consultation with the Director of General Education, including 5 faculty members from the College of Arts and Sciences, and 3 from the College of Professional Studies, plus 1 from Social Work and 1 from the Library.
+This shall include two representatives from the School of Natural Sciences, two representatives from the School of Humanities and Social Sciences, one representative from The Ernestine M. Raclin School of the Arts, one representative from The Judd Leighton School of Business and Economics, one representative from the School of Education, and one representative from The Vera Z. Dwyer School of Health Sciences.
 Members shall serve three-year staggered terms.
 A chair shall be elected annually from among the appointed faculty members.
 A student shall be appointed by the Student Government Association as a voting member for a one-year renewable term.
-The Director of General Education shall be an ex officio voting member of this Committee.
+The Directors of General Education and the First Year Experience program shall be ex officio voting members of this Committee.

 Charge